liferay/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/custom-actions/custom-actions.md

 }
 ```

-When navigating through the list of entities, the link to each entity can be found with the rel `self`.
+When navigating through a list of entities, the `self` rel contains the link to each entity.

 ### Assign workflow task to me